 University is not only about soaking up knowledge, but about making career-building contacts.
 UTMN has more than 130 student associations covering all kinds of activities, including design, choreography, and theatrical art, as well as intellectual clubs devoted to parliamentary debate, philosophical discussions, etc.

-UTMN is also home to the School of Advanced Studies, headed by Andrey Shcherbenok (Ph.D. at the University of California, Berkeley), who invited 45 teachers in socio-cultural disciplines from around the world to create bachelor’s degree programs in modern branches of the humanities
+UTMN is also home to the School of Advanced Studies, headed by Andrey Shcherbenok (Ph.D. at the University of California, Berkeley), who invited 20 faculty members from around the world to create bachelor’s degree programs in modern branches of the social sciences, humanities, life sciences, and IT

 Professor Duskin DrumUTMN